Property News Round-up 6/4/16

 Ringo’s childhood home was bought at auction for £70,000 by Jackie Holmes from London.
 She has previously bought the house of John Lennon’s mother in Allerton last April and George Harrison’s home in Speke the year before.

 Unfortunately at The House Crowd we can’t help you invest in your favourite band’s former home BUT we can offer you some handy guides!
-If interested, we have guides on Manchester (North and Central) and also our South Yorkshire guide.

 What Are Your Thoughts?